adityamittl/PreEra/README.md

 ## 💡 Inspiration

 When the Pandemic began, all the public places were shut including Museums.
-Since people could no longer visit museum, we brought the museum to people's homes.
-This will not only bring joy to all the Dinosaur Lovers out there but Private Tour feature, build some extra income for all the museum staff and Palentologists out there.
+Since people could no longer visit museums, we brought the museum to people's homes.
+This will not only bring joy to all the Dinosaur Lovers out there but Private Tour feature, build some extra income for all the museum staff and Paleontologists out there.

 ## 💻 What it does

-Thalassophile exhibits various species of Dinosaurs and Old age Tools (the ones that are found at the museum), elucidate their features and imitate them into real world using AR (Augmented Reality) technology. <br>
+Thalassophile exhibits various species of Dinosaurs and Old age Tools (the ones that are found at the museum), elucidates their features, and imitates them into the real world using AR (Augmented Reality) technology. <br>
-Moreover it provides a Private Tour functionality where people can book a private tour by an expert from the museum at the comfort of their homes.
+Moreover, it provides a Private Tour functionality where people can book a private tour by an expert from the museum at the comfort of their homes.

 ## ⚙️ How it works